avirene/CV/README.md

 I am good at asking questions, getting to the bottom of matters and then explaining them in a simple way.
 I always pay attention to detail and organise things and establish processes well.
 I constantly look for innovation and development.
 Due to my solid time-management skills, I am able to achieve my aims quickly and efficiently.

-#### Problem Solving
+#### Problem-Solving

 As a Software Developer, I am keen on writing applications that tackle practical issues users face.
 At the moment I am working on an application that helps language learners memorise vocabulary via automated elicitation of new words and collocations.

 As an IT Business Analyst, I unified the project terminology used by the team, created a knowledge sharing base and use case templates which facilitated the communication within the team and sped up the process of use case writing.

-As a Training and Education Manager, I promoted and developed e-learning in the company, created a bespoke Business English and cross-cultural awareness curriculum and improved the system of quality assurance in teaching and monitoring students’ progress, which led to a more flexibile, personalised and efficient system of learners' journeys.
+As a Training and Education Manager, I promoted and developed e-learning in the company, created a bespoke curriculum and improved the system of quality assurance, which led to a more flexibile, personalised and efficient system of learners' journeys.

 #### Strong Analytical Skills